 Why Martial Arts?

 Martial Arts offers a complete balance of life skills for everyone from ages 3 and up.
 It can be as competitive or non-competitive as you want it.
 You set your own goals and work towards achieving them at your own pace and time.

 For children it helps to increase their confidence and self-control so they are better able to deal with issues they face on a day to day basis, like peer pressure, bullies, and making good choices.

 For adults it helps to relief stress, offers a full mind, body and spirit workout and teaches valuable self-defense techniques.

 Will my child become more aggressive or violent?

 No. Martial Arts teaches respect and self-control.
 For an already hyper or aggressive child, it helps to channel their energy into something positive and teaches them different ways to control their emotions.
 For a shy child, it helps to increase their self-confidence and turn their shyness into self-assurance.

 How does martial arts improve self-confidence?

 At DeSantos Premier Martial Arts we incorporate a reward and recognition program with our students.
-As you learn the curriculum you are rewarded with tips on your belt.
+As you learn the curriculum you are rewarded with stripes on your belt.
 We set goal dates for belt promotions that we help you work towards.
 There is lots of positive feedback from instructors and our goal is to see our students succeed.
 When students receive this positive encouragement and see how well they are progressing, it makes them feel good about themselves and this transpires into other areas of their life.